 Employing around 300 graduate students every year as well as numerous interns, Goldman Sachs is one of the best places prospective investment bankers want to go.
 As a well known name in investment banking, competition for student positions can be fierce.
 However with solid preparation and foreknowledge of the recruitment process, you strengthen your chances for success.
-The following article outlines the application process intended for graduates but internship candidates can also expect a similar process.
+The following page outlines the application process intended for graduates, but internship candidates can also expect a similar process.

 Motivations for Applying Letter - On other applications, this section is referred to as a cover letter.
 Goldman Sachs calls it a motivations for applying letter because they want your letter to be focused.
 Think about your reasons for applying specifically to Goldman Sachs.
 What about the company stands out as unique to you?
 Give reasons and evidence to your answers as well as mention qualities you can bring to the business.
-Make sure to link your answers to the position you’re applying to.
+Make sure to link your answers to the position for which you’re applying.

 |Honesty and Integrity||Personal Initiatives|